Murillo2380/revokeable-jwt/README.md

 Considering that the project has been written in ```TypeScript```, you need your project to be compatible.
 In the TODO list below, the author shall re-implement the code to be used both in ```JavaScript``` and ```TypeScript``` projects.

+# Caution

+The nonces, part of the jwt signature may not re-used, or the same signature string will be used to sign two different tokens.
+The TokenManager already takes care of it, but imagine a situation where the server shuts down and the nonces are stored in a volatile storage (redis without backup, for instance).
+The nonces will start counting up from 0.
+This may be dangerous because a revoked token may be valid again if the nonces gets incremented until the signature string matches the signature used to sign that revoked token.

+In a nutshell, you should either:

+- Backup every nonce periodically;
+- Change the jwt secret once the server restarts, or;
+- Backup only the GlobalNonce and restart the server with this global nonce incremented.
+In practice while the server is restarting, use the function to logout all the users provided in the ```TokenManager``` class, which will increment the GlobalNonce.
+This will safely allow you to reuse the other nonce numbers since the new jwt signature string will contain a different GlobalNonce.

 # TODO

 1. Add an iss field to the token, as well as an expire date to the issued token.